Program Timeline & Resources

 After matriculation into the PhD Program, a candidate for the degree must meet certain milestones within specified time periods, and complete all degree requirements within five years of the date of first registration.
 Those who fail to meet the milestones within the specified time, or do not complete all requirements within five years, will be reviewed by the PhD PDC and may be dismissed from the program.
 A leave of absence does not extend the time frame for degree completion.

 There may be variations.
 Please check with your respective departments.
-Upon completion of each milestone: Summer Paper, Comprehensive Exam, Dissertation Proposal, Dissertation Defense, students are required to submit a completion form to their Academic Advisor in the Master’s & PhD Center.
+Upon completion of each milestone: Summer Paper, Comprehensive Exam, Dissertation Proposal, Dissertation Defense, students are required to submit a completion form to the Specialty Master’s & PhD Center.

 *Timing depends on area teaching needs and discipline-specific recruiting cycles.